RooHammerModel: interfacing the HAMMER software tool with the HistFactory package: Technical implementation

 \subsection{Treatment of empty bins}

-If the number of events in the MC sample used to model a component in HAMMER is low (under a given binning scheme), it may happen that some bins are empty, even if the underlying model for those bins is not zero.
+If the number of events in the MC sample used to model a component in HAMMER is low for a given binning scheme, it may happen that some bins are empty, even if the underlying model for those bins is not zero.
 This would be problematic in a fit using HistFactory if the data sample to be fitted happens to have some events in the affected bins.
 To prevent this potential situation, every histogram retrieved from HAMMER is automatically corrected for empty bins inside RooHammerModel.
-The way this correction is implemented, from a technical viewpoint, consists on adding to the nominal histogram a constant flat histogram where the bin content value is an arbitrarily small number \cite{Aaij:2015yra}, namely $10^{-10}$.
+This correction is implemented by adding to the nominal histogram a constant flat histogram where the bin content value is an arbitrarily small number \cite{Aaij:2015yra}, conventionally set to $10^{-10}$.
 Note that this approach avoids an iteration over the bins to check whether or not they are empty, and the effect on the non-empty bins is negligible.
 This correction is applied whenever the model is reweighted.